Tyrrrz/Tyrrrz.me/data/blog/building-a-library/index.md

 date: '2024-10-28'
 ---

-Developing a .NET library involves a lot of moving pieces, and not all of them are just about writing code.
-Beyond the functionality of the library itself, we also need to consider the infrastructure and the tooling behind it — how the code is built, packaged, tested, and deployed — and how to optimize those processes to make them as efficient as possible.
+Developing a library involves a lot of moving pieces, and not all of them are just about writing code.
+Beyond the functionality of the library itself, we also need to consider the infrastructure behind it — how the code is built, tested, packaged, and deployed — and how to leverage the tools and services available to us to make these processes as efficient as possible.

-Although none of these aspects are particularly complicated, the abundance of different approaches and strategies to consider can be overwhelming, especially when you're starting out.
-And while there is no one-size-fits-all solution, there are still a few common approaches that can be applied to most .NET library projects out there.
+Although none of these things are inherently complicated, the abundance of different approaches and technical options can make it difficult to make the right decisions.
+And while there is no true one-size-fits-all solution, there are still a few common patterns that can be applied to most .NET library projects out there.

-In this article, we will explore the current lay of the land when it comes to building a .NET library, covering everything from fine-tuning the project settings to setting up a continuous integration and delivery pipeline.
-If you're planning to start a new .NET library project, hopefully this can serve as a starting point for you to build upon.
+In this article, we will explore the current lay of the land when it comes to building a .NET library, covering everything from project settings and build tooling to testing and deployment workflows.
+Hopefully, this will provide a decent starting point if you're looking to build your own library, and help avoid some of the common pitfalls along the way.

 ## Project structure